files-community/Website/src/routes/docs/configuring/tags/+page.md

 - Tap on the tag you want to search for
 - You will see a list of all the files or folders with that tag.

+<InfoBar
+    severity="Informational"
+    title="Available in preview"
+    message="The ability to edit tags is currently available in preview."
+/>

 ## How to edit or delete tags

 You can create and edit tags from the advanced page in the settings.
 To do that, follow these steps: